 - The firm is nicknamed Chocolate Factory or Mountain View Chocolate Factory by reference to a book, Charlie and the Chocolate Factory, which described a company fairly similar in its operation to Google.

 We could also name it Shizaru, the name of the fourth wise monkey, which means "do no evil".

 - Google holds 3000 domains some of which being rather strange: 1p0g00g1e.com, daVinciCodeGoogle.com, eDonkeyGoogle.com, essentialMommy.com, gaggolo.com, gigolas.com.

-- In 1998 the two founders had tried unsuccessfully to sell their algorithm to Excite, Yahoo! and others search engine for less than a million dollars.
-In desperation they created their company that now worth $ 100 billion.
+- In 1997 the two founders had tried unsuccessfully to sell their algorithm to Excite, Yahoo!, Lycos, Infoseek and others search engine for 1.6 million dollars.
+But with no success and they created their company that now worth more than $ 100 billion.